 Non-covered service - Not all services are covered by all insurance companies, and not all services are included under the plan’s benefits.
 Always verify a patient’s benefits information before providing a service.
 Also, make sure that the patient has not exceeded the number of allowable sessions.
 You can always prevent registration-related errors.
 Your front desk staff, or any medical billing company that you hire, needs to gather the correct patient data before or during patient registration.
 It is important that they always verify eligibility and benefits before the scheduled appointment of a patient.

 - Missing authorization: To avoid your claims from being denied due to failure to provide authorization, be sure to obtain authorization for any procedure that requires you to do.
 Do not forget to determine whether the in-office services that patients commonly receive during appointments require a prior authorization.

-- Coding errors: There are at least a million code combinations, which makes coding systems such as the Current Procedural Terminology (CPT) and International Classification of Diseases (ICD) so complex.
-Because of its complexity, it is not surprising that coding errors can lead to claim denials.
+- Coding errors: There are a ton of code combinations, which makes coding systems such as the Current Procedural Terminology (CPT) and International Classification of Diseases (ICD) very complex.
+Because of their complexity, it is not surprising that coding errors can lead to claim denials.